Deals done long before NHL trade deadline set stage for more

 David Poile did not go into the final deadline of his quarter-century-long tenure as general manager of the Nashville Predators thinking he would trade longtime defenseman Mattias Ekholm or 25-year-old forward Tanner Jeannot.

-But the seasoned executive started listening on offers a long time ago and has so far completed three deals.
-And there's still plenty of time until 3 p.m.
+But the seasoned executive started listening on offers a long time ago, has so far completed three deals and said, “My phone is on.”
+Not just his, and there's still plenty of time until 3 p.m.
 EST Friday.

-“My phone is on,” Poile said.
-“We don’t have to do anything else, but why not talk to everybody and see what’s available out there or what people like about our team or our players or don’t like about them?”
+“There’s been a lot of phone calls, not a lot of sleep and a lot of activity the last few days,” Columbus GM Jarmo Kekalainen said Wednesday.
+“I expect that to continue."

-His phone wasn't the only one that was ringing Tuesday, when nearly a dozen trades were completed around the NHL.
-And several of those moves set the table for more action before the dealing is done.
+The Blue Jackets got in on the action very late at night Tuesday to finish the flurry of 11 trades agreed upon, most notably Patrick Kane going to the New York Rangers.
+Several of those moves set the table for more trades to come before the dealing is done.

 On Wednesday, the domino effect continued with the defending Stanley Cup champion Colorado Avalanche acquiring center Lars Eller from the Washington Capitals for a 2025 second-round pick.
 Eller scored two of the biggest goals on Washington's 2018 championship run, including the game-winner in the clinching game of the final, and can win faceoffs and kill penalties and fill a void down the middle.